9 December 2025

 Normally I’m doing stylings for specific campaigns or for more sustainable producers’ personal branding, but I also offer styling sessions for the individual consumer.
 Those styling sessions usually start with one hour to get to know each other, after which we start building some outfits out of the client’s wardrobe.
 Often times many more outfits come out of it than they expected.

 What’s important for me in that first session is to figure out what the client wants.
-For example, are they looking for a new style, or do they want to know more about sustainable options?
+For example, are they looking for a new style, or do they want to know more about more sustainable options?
 Sometimes they just want styling advice for one specific occasion, like a business trip, a wedding, or a promotional photoshoot.
 Other clients already have their own style and would like to know about more sustainable alternatives.
 This could be combined with a personal shopping trip.
 I also work with individual brands who would like to update their website with better images.
 They either have their own photographer or I reach out to one.

 What’s important to consider when looking for your own personal style?